Successful Student Practices

 Vanderbilt graduate students have identified the main things that have improved their graduate school experience.

 Graduate school is hard.
 Projects are often long and messy, making it hard to see what you've accomplished.
 High work loads make it difficult to manage your time.
 And research can at times be either isolating or involve complicated collaborations.
 You are not alone with your struggles.
-Successful students make a point of managing their stress using resources available at the Psychological & Counseling Center.
+Successful students make a point of managing their stress using resources available at the University Counseling Center.

 As a graduate student, you are both a mentee and a mentor.